-The station signed-on for the first time on October 24, 1953.
-It was co-owned with WTRF radio (1290 AM, now WYLY, and 100.5 FM, now WBGI-FM) which had signed on across the Ohio River in Bellaire, Ohio, in 1947.
-The call letters stood for Two Radio Frequencies, a nod to FM 100.5 being used to continue programming when AM 1290 signed off at sunset.
-The radio stations were sold off in the 1970s to help finance the television station.
+About WTRFOn October 24, 1953, the station made its maiden broadcast.
+It was co-owned with WTRF radio (1290 AM, now WYLY, and 100.5 FM, now WBGI-FM) in Bellaire, Ohio, which had signed on across the Ohio River in 1947.
+The call letters were a homage to FM 100.5, which was utilized to continue programming after AM 1290 signed out at sunset.
+In the 1970s, the radio stations were sold to help fund the television station.

-WTRF was originally an NBC affiliate but also carried some programming from ABC, splitting that network's programming with then-CBS affiliate WSTV-TV (channel 9, now WTOV-TV).
-In 1979, WTRF became the area's first station to use videotape rather than film.
+WTRF was an NBC station that also showed some ABC programs, dividing that network's programming with the then-CBS affiliate.
+WSTV-TV (channel 9, now WTOV-TV) (channel 9, now WTOV-TV).
+WTRF was the area's first station to employ videotape rather than film in 1979.

-On January 7, 1980, WTRF swapped network affiliations with WTOV and became a CBS affiliate.
-NBC had struggled in the ratings for a number of years at the time and WTRF wanted a stronger affiliation.
-It also dropped the remaining ABC programs from its schedule.
-This was not as serious a problem as it appeared, since Pittsburgh's WTAE-TV (channel 4) was widely available in the area over-the-air and on cable.
-However, the switch backfired disastrously.
-While as an NBC affiliate, channel 7 had to contend with Pittsburgh's WIIC-TV (channel 11, now WPXI), one of NBC's weakest affiliates, for network viewers, it now had to contend with KDKA-TV (channel 2), one of CBS' strongest affiliates, as it was (and remains today) widely viewable in the area both over-the-air and available on cable.
-This, combined with NBC's resurgence in the 1980s while CBS faltered at the same time, saw WTRF become a very distant second to WTOV in the local ratings.
-While CBS rebounded in the 1990s, WTRF has never really recovered, with some viewers even watching now-CBS O&O KDKA-TV for CBS programming over WTRF.
+WTRF switched network affiliations with WTOV on January 7, 1980, and became a CBS affiliate.
+NBC had been struggling in the ratings for several years at the time, and WTRF desired a stronger relationship.
+It also canceled the other ABC shows from its lineup.
+This was not as catastrophic as it looked, because Pittsburgh's WTAE-TV (channel 4) was widely available over-the-air and on cable in the area.
+However, the swap backfired horribly.
+While channel 7 was an NBC affiliate, it had to compete with Pittsburgh's WIIC-TV (channel 11, now WPXI), one of NBC's weakest affiliates, for network viewers, it now had to compete with KDKA-TV (channel 2), one of CBS' strongest affiliates, as it was (and still is) widely viewable in the area both over-the-air and on cable.
+This, paired with NBC's comeback in the 1980s as CBS struggled, resulted in WTRF falling far behind WTOV in the local ratings.
+While CBS recovered in the 1990s, WTRF never fully recovered, with some viewers preferring CBS programming on now-CBS O&O KDKA-TV over WTRF.